 Repeat using the carpet covered side of the ramp.

-We repeated each test 3 times and found the average distance travelled by the cars and recorded in a table.
+We repeated each test 3 times and found the average distance travelled by the cars and recorded the results in a table.

 Our cars travelled a shorter distance when we used the carpet surface than when we used the smooth surface.
 This is because there is more friction between the car and carpet than between the car and smooth surface.
 The frictional forces act in the opposite direction to movement making it harder to move, therefore making the car slower and pick up less speed moving down the ramp so travelling less distance.

 Friction between our shoes and the floor stop us from slipping and sliding around.